AlexAnguloMtz/Java-Swing-Calculator/README.md

     - Strategy Pattern
     - The five SOLID principles

- * I included Java 8 features whenever possible, such as lambdas and method references.
+ * I included Java 8 features whenever possible, such as Streams, Lambdas and Method references.